-- 11. Administrators who are granted early retirement benefits may continue to participate in the district's group health insurance program under the following conditions: - a.
-Early retiree shall pay one hundred percent (100%) of the premium cost for his/her participation. - b.
+- 11. Administrators who are granted early retirement, or regular retirement, and are retiring at the minimum age set by state retirement system and meet district years of employment may continue to participate in the district's group health insurance program under the following conditions: - a.
+Early retiree shall pay one hundred percent (100%) of the premium cost for their participation. - b.
 The monthly premium shall be paid by each early retiree at such time and in such a manner as required by the business manager of the district. - c.
 If an early retiree maintained dependent coverage at the time of early retirement, such coverage may be continued hereunder.
 No dependent coverage may be added after the date of retirement. - d.
 The district's group coverage shall cease on the sixty-fifth (65th) birthday of the retiree.
 If a dependent reaches the age of sixty-five (65) before the retiree, the plan shall be reverted to an individual plan for the retiree only. - e.
-The early retiree, at age sixty-five (65) or older, must convert to an individual policy at the time of retirement. - f.
 If an early retiree dies and the spouse was not an employee for the district eligible for group health insurance, the spouse shall lose coverage under the district's group plan within sixty (60) days of such death, unless the spouse is eligible for continuing group coverage under federal mandated law COBRA.

-Adopted 2/10/92 Amended 6/30/93 Reviewed Amended 6/23/08 Amended 3/24/14 Amended 2/13/17 Amended 1/29/18 Item: GCPCBA
+Adopted 2/10/92 Amended 6/30/93 Reviewed Amended 6/23/08 Amended 3/24/14 Amended 2/13/17 Amended 1/29/18 Amended 2/8/2021 Item: GCPCBA